Where to Go Apple Picking in New Jersey This Fall

-On top of 12+ varieties of apples available for picking, Giamarese Farm & Orchards also offers pick-your-own pumpkins though the end of October and pick-you-own collard greens through late October-December.
-Apples and pumpkins are priced by the pound ($1.99 and $.69 respectively).
-The farm is open daily through the end of October, and has a slew fall harvest festivities on the weekends, including hayrides, a corn maze, and food vendors.
-In addition to picking your own produce, the farm also sells mums, corn stalks, gourds, and specialty goods in its market.
+On top of more than a dozen apple varieties, Giamarese Farm & Orchards also offers pick-your-own pumpkins.
+Picking passes are $7, including a $5 fruit credit.
+(Apples and pumpkins are priced by the pound -- $1.99 and $.69, respectively.)
+The farm is open daily for the month of October, and has a slew fall harvest festivities on the weekends, including hayrides, a corn maze, and food vendors.
+It also sells mums, corn stalks, gourds, and specialty goods in its market.

 Califon & Oldwick

-With over 20,000 apple trees, Melick’s Town Farm claims to be the largest fruit grower in New Jersey.
+With more than 20,000 apple trees, Melick’s Town Farm claims to be the largest apple grower in New Jersey.
 It offers two different orchards to choose from; one in Califon and another in Oldwick, meaning visitors have a collective 250 acres and over 20 varieties of apples to choose from, with picking available through the first week of November.
-Horse-drawn wagon rides, barnyard animals, and fresh baked goods are featured at the Califon location, with homemade apple cider (along with cider press demonstrations) and hard cider available by the bottle, can, glass, or growler available at the Oldwick location.
+Horse-drawn wagon rides, barnyard animals, and fresh-baked goods are featured at the Califon location, with homemade apple cider (along with cider press demonstrations) and hard cider available by the bottle, can, glass, or growler available at the Oldwick location.

-Enjoy picking apples and pumpkins daily through the end of October at Sun High.
-Produce is priced out by the pound and guests will receive a complimentary bag for picking apples.
-Hayrides are offered on the weekends, with mums, corn stalks, and fall decorations available for purchase.
-Picnic tables are also accessible to those who wish to pack a lunch, though visitors may prefer to grab something from the market kitchen, which offers soups, salads, homemade ice cream, baked goods, and hot spiced cider.
+Pick apples and pumpkins daily from September 15 through the end of October at Sun High.
+Produce is priced by the pound (call ahead for market rate and availability), and guests receive a complimentary bag for collecting the fruits of their labor.
+Weekend hayrides are $1 per person, and mums, corn stalks, and fall decorations are available for purchase.
+Pack a lunch and lounge at a picnic table, or grab soups, salads, homemade ice cream, baked goods, and hot spiced cider from the market kitchen.

-Open daily through Halloween, VonThun Farms’ South Brunswick location offers a lineup of fall activities including apple and pumpkin picking, a corn maze, hayrides, lawn games, and barnyard animals.
-Apples are sold at $1.99 per pound, and pumpkins at $.69 per pound.
+Open daily from Mid-September through Halloween, VonThun Farms’ South Brunswick location offers a lineup of fall activities including apple and pumpkin picking, a corn maze, hayrides, lawn games, and barnyard animals.
+Apples are $2.99 per pound, and pumpkins go for $.69 per pound.
 If you’re looking to stretch out your day into the evening, VonThun Farms also offers moonlight corn maze visits and campfire rentals with s’mores kits.
 Check out the farm’s website to get more information about pricing and evening activity packages.